solid/authentication-panel/proposals/HttpSignature.md

     bS7mkseoEH5ZTN0tV1G0SiJ42OE8os1IaUQjYsEsmcgTZMs/HRX680w==:
 ```

-Notes that:
+Notes:
  * we have encoded the header using [RFC8792](https://tools.ietf.org/html/rfc8792) Single Slash Encoding to fit the longer lines on a page,
  * the public and private keys are the same as those named `test-key-rsa-pss` given in [Appendix B.1.2 of Message Signatures](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-04.html#name-example-keys),
- * the HttpSig Authorization message requires the `keyid` to be a relative or absolute URI,
+ * the HttpSig Authorization message interprets any `keyid` to be a relative or absolute URI,
- * in this case the `keyId` is a relative URL, pointing therefore to a resource on Alice's own pod, which can be edited using methods described by [LDP](https://www.w3.org/TR/ldp/).
+ * in this case the `keyid` is a relative URL, pointing to a resource on Alice's own pod, which can be edited using methods described by [LDP](https://www.w3.org/TR/ldp/).

-The main protocol extension from [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) rfc is that requiring the `keyid` to be a URL, allows the resource server to know how to retrieve the `keyId document` in (4).
+The main protocol extension from [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) RFC is that of requiring the `keyid` to be a URL, allowing the resource server to know how to retrieve the `keyid` document in (4).

-In our example the POD `alice.name` would retrieve the resource `</keys/alice>` which could return the following [JSON-LD 1.1](https://json-ld.org/) document
+In our example the Resource Guard on the POD `alice.name` would retrieve the resource `</keys/alice>`, which returns the following [JSON-LD 1.1](https://json-ld.org/) document:

 ```JSON
 {